-The nutritional value of some of your favorite foods—like French fries, soda, and chips, for example—puts them into the category of junk foods to avoid.
+The nutritional value of some of your favorite foods—like french fries, soda, and chips, for example—puts them into the category of junk foods to avoid.
 They’re filled with too much fat, salt, and/or sugar to be part of a healthy diet.
-Other foods, however, can straddle the line a bit.
+Other foods, however, can straddle the line.
+If your

 Reduced blood flow to the brain, loss of gray matter, and buildup of sticky tangles and plaques of certain proteins can all lead to loss of cognitive ability.
 A large body of strong evidence supports the idea that physical activity and healthy eating can help keep your brain sharp by